ExplodingKetchup/sc4051-booking-server/PROTOCOL.md

 08 -> List
 09 -> Object
 ```

+### Notes on datetime
+Each datetime value (only covers date and time in a week) includes days of week, hour, and minutes.
+A datetime value is represented in the parameters and return data as an `int`.
+This number is the number of minutes from Monday, 00.00 (the `int` representation for Monday, 00.00 is 0).

 ### Notes on implementation
 While Map and Object share the same format, for Object, each serialized object must implement `org.ketchup.bookie.common.pojo.BinarySerializable` interface, which includes specifying how to serialize/deserialize.